1922 in Germany: Assassination and instability

-The most serious event of the year internally occurred on the morning of June 24, when Walther Rathenau was shot dead by assassins in front of his house.
+The most serious event of the year internally occurred on the morning of 24 June, when Walther Rathenau was shot dead by assassins in front of his house.
 Walther Rathenau was the minister for foreign affairs.
 This event spurred another economic downturn for the Weimar Republic.
 Four days before the assassination, the Mark was still at one sixty-seventh of its par value.
-On June 27, just one week later, it had sunk to one-eightieth of par, on July 3 to one hundred-and-fourteenth, and on August 1 to one hundred-and-fiftieth.
+On 27 June, just one week later, it had sunk to one-eightieth of par, on 3 July to one hundred-and-fourteenth, and on 1 August to one hundred-and-fiftieth.

-Owing to this new development, the German government on July 12 made a fresh application for postponement of the payments that had been fixed for 1922, and for a simultaneous reduction of the monthly payments for the clearing of private prewar claims from £2,000,000 to £500,000.
-The Reparations Commission promised to reply, if possible, by August 15.
-But France returned an abrupt negative to the request for a reduction of the clearing payments, and even threatened reprisals if Germany did not carry out its clearing obligations by August 5.
-Eventually, an agreement was reached.
-Eventually, Germany was allowed to stop cash payments for the rest of 1922 via a conference of the Allies, which commenced on August 7.
+Owing to this new development, the German government on 12 July made a fresh application for postponement of the payments that had been fixed for 1922, and for a simultaneous reduction of the monthly payments for the clearing of private prewar claims from £2,000,000 to £500,000.
+The Reparations Commission promised to reply, if possible, by 15 August.
+But France returned an abrupt negative to the request for a reduction of the clearing payments, and even threatened reprisals if Germany did not carry out its clearing obligations by 5 August.
+Eventually, an agreement was reached, and Germany was allowed to stop cash payments for the rest of 1922 via a conference of the Allies, which commenced on 7 August.